prooph/proophessor-do/README.md

 ## Installation

-The application is based on a Zend Framework 2 Skeleton Application.
+ProophessorDO is based on a Zend Framework 2 Skeleton Application.
 Follow the [installation guide](https://github.com/zendframework/ZendSkeletonApplication#installation) that can be found on the appropriate github repository.

 ## Database Set Up